natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 > 8. **Set up for Practical Applications:**
 >   - Integrate the theoretical knowledge of voltage levels, static discipline, and combinational logic into designing and evaluating digital circuits.
 >
-> These objectives aim to equip students with a solid foundation in digital systems, emphasizing the translation of theoretical concepts into practical applications in digital electronics and circuit design.
+> These objectives aim to equip us with a solid foundation in digital systems, emphasizing the translation of theoretical concepts into practical applications in digital electronics and circuit design.

 ## [Overview](https://www.youtube.com/watch?v=xkVIr8jrtX0&t=0s)